-Alan raises $220 million for its health insurance and healthcare super app – TechCrunch
+Alan raises $220 million for its health insurance and healthcare superapp – TechCrunch

 Alan has been building health insurance products from scratch.
 When I first covered the company back in 2016, the startup had just managed to get approval from regulators to become an official health insurance company.

-Since then, it’s been a not-so-slow and steady growth story as the company now covers 160,000 people.
+Since then, it’s been a not-so-slow-and-steady growth story as the company now covers 160,000 people.
 Overall, Alan generates over €100 million in annualized revenue.
 While most of that revenue is spent back on claims, it’s an impressive revenue trajectory.

 Like other insurance companies, Alan has some capital requirements to comply with health insurance regulation.
 Alan has to raise more if it wants to insure more people.
 But that’s just part of the story as the startup still had enough cash on its bank account for the next 12 to 18 months.